Chart Color Schemes

 Health

-Malvern East's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions
+Malvern East's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-The most common medical conditions were asthma and mental health issues, impacting 6.8 and 6.7% of residents respectively.
-A total of 74.2% declared themselves completely clear of medical ailments, compared to 73.4% across Greater Melbourne.
-The area has 17.3% of residents aged 65 and over (4,103 people), which is lower than the 18.8% in Greater Melbourne.
-Health outcomes among seniors are above average and require more attention than the broader population.
+This compares to 56.7% across Greater Melbourne and 55.7% nationally.
+The most common medical conditions in the area were asthma and mental health issues, impacting 6.8 and 6.7% of residents respectively.
+A total of 74.2% of residents declared themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
+The area has 17.9% of residents aged 65 and over, which consists of 4,271 people, higher than the 15.1% in Greater Melbourne.
+Health outcomes among seniors are above average, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health